mallory/e2ee/draft-e2ee.md

 --- abstract

 End-to-end encryption is an application of cryptography mechanisms and properties in communication systems between endpoints.
-End-to-end encrypted systems are unique in providing both security and privacy properties through confidentiality, integrity and authenticity features for users.
+End-to-end encrypted systems are exceptional in providing both security and privacy properties through confidentiality, integrity and authenticity features for users.
 Improvements to end-to-end encryption strive to maximise the user's security and privacy while balancing usability and availability.
 Users of end-to-end encrypted communications expect trustworthy providers of secure implementations to respect and protect their right to whisper.

 --- middle